LittleSaya/IndexOutOfRangeDSPMod/DSPAddPlanet/thunderstore/README.md

 ## Introduce

-This mod allows you add new planets to your existing games.
+This mod allows you add new planets to your existing saved games (and modify original planets or birth point if you know what you are doing).

-The first time you install this mod and lauch the game, a config file will be generated in your save file directory (see below), then you can edit the config file to add new planets.
+The first time you install this mod and lauch the game, a config file will be generated in your save file directory (see below), then you can edit the config file to add new planets (or modify original planets).

-The first thing you need to do is to make sure that the save file you want to add planets to has a name, an auto-saved new game does not have a name.
-If you are not sure about this, manually save your game with a name.

-To add new planets, you will need some information about original planets in your game, I made a small tool to make it easier to get those information, you can press V to open the star map and click the 'Add Planet' button on the bottom-right corner to open the tool.
+To add or modify planets, you will need some information about original planets in your game, I made a small tool to make it easier to get those information, you can press V to open the star map and click the 'Add Planet' button on the bottom-right corner to open the tool.

 In the tool, stars are listed in the left panel, click on it to view info about planets in that star system, include planet's index, orbitIndex, orbitAround, number etc. The current star system is on the top of all.

 You can click 'Copy' button on the right to copy the uniqueStarId to your clipboard.

-A 'unqiueStarId' is a string composed of save name, cluster string and star name, which can basically uniquely identify a star.
+A 'unqiueStarId' is a string composed of an optional save name, cluster string and star name, which can basically uniquely identify a star.

 Read 'Config file' section below on how to add planets in the config file.

 After finishing editing the config file, exit game, **BACKUP YOUR SAVE FILE**, then re-launch the game, load the save file you just add planets to.

-Then you should be able to see new planets in your game.
+Then you should be able to see new planets (and modified planets) in your game.

 Note that auto-saves have the same name as your last loaded game (though it's not displayed in the menu), so it's fine to use auto-saves.